VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

-With film school, you’ll meet people.
+In film school, you’ll meet people.
 With gear, you’ll make things.
 You decide.
-For the gear-route to work, you need to be a self-starter.
+For the gear route to work, you need to be a self-starter.
 You’ve got to be cool with making your own rules and structure.

 Of course, you make shorts in film school, but the truth is you make a lot less because you’re learning theory and working with a crew.
 You also don’t usually own your work when you make it at film school — despite your hefty tuition fees, the school often owns all works created by students

 Neither Ava DuVernay nor Christopher Nolan went to film school.

 Other luminaries who didn’t go to film school include Wes Anderson, Terry Gilliam, Steven Spielberg, Stanley Kubrick, Tarantino, the Wachowskis, Ethan Coen (but Joel did go to film school), Robert Rodriguez, Kathryn Bigelow (she studied painting), Hertzog, Pedro Almodóvar, and Steve McQueen (he dropped out of film school because “they wouldn’t let you throw the camera up in the air.”

 Some top directors who did go to film school include Richard Linklater, Patty Jenkins, Jane Campion, Francis Ford Coppola, and Martin Scorsese.